Stopping the Cycle of Repetitive Strain Injuries

 Fortunately for you there are tools available to help you do all of these things!

-If you want to be proactive about properly dealing with your repetitive strain injury, speak to your doctor about adding AidYourTendon's system utilizing Blood Circulation Boost and cold therapy to round out your treatment.
+If you want to be proactive about properly dealing with your repetitive strain injury, speak to your doctor about adding AidYourTendon's system utilizing Circulatory Boost and cold to round out your treatment.

-Repetitive Stress Injury (RSI), also referred to as Repetitive Strain Injury, is an injury or multiple injuries to the nervous system and musculoskeletal structure caused by repetitive use of one or more muscles and joints in the body.
+Repetitive Stress, also referred to as Repetitive Strain Injury, is an injury or multiple injuries to the nervous system and musculoskeletal structure caused by repetitive use of one or more muscles and joints in the body.
 It happens when you perform the same action over and over again.

 It is a general term that refers to many conditions including (but not limited to) Carpal Tunnel Syndrome, de Quervain's Disease, Writer's Cramp, Vibration Induced White Finger, Radial Tunnel Syndrome, bursitis, tendinitis (tendonitis), tenosynovitis, and trigger finger.